juan-cardelino/stasm/README.md

 Changelog
 =========
-05.2013: created CMakeLists.txt and tested on linux and mac
+2013.05: created CMakeLists.txt and tested on linux and mac 2014.01: added comments of windows compilation

 Instructions
 ============